Boards & Commissions

 Dunn Library Board of Trustees

 The Parks and Recreation Advisory Board has seven members.
+A maximum of two members can reside out of city limits.
 It meets at 7:00 p.m. the first Tuesday of each month in the Dunn Community Building located at 205 Jackson Road.
 The Advisory Board recommends to the City Council actions as may be necessary to create and develop an adequate and complete system of parks and recreation.

 Alcohol Beverage Control Board